awalsolution/tailwing-theming/README.md

 ## License

-This project is licensed under the MIT License.
+This library is open-source and licensed under the [MIT License](./LICENSE).

 ---